Maxdgf/Url-Media-Downloader-app/README.md

 # Url-Media-Downloader-app
-Приложение способное скачивать медиа по url адресу  помощью download manager
+An application capable of downloading media by url using download manager

 ![](screen1.jpg)